dlt-hub/verified-sources/CONTRIBUTING.md

 </div>
 <br>

-The following guide will walk you through contributing new pipelines or changes to existing pipelines and contains a troubleshooting section.
-Please also read [DISTRIBUTION.md](docs/DISTRIBUTION.md) to understand how our pipelines are distributed to the users.
-Refer to [BUILDING-BLOCKS.md](docs/BUILDING-BLOCKS.md) to learn about the basic building blocks of a dlt pipeline.
+The following guide will walk you through contributing new sources or changes to existing sources and their demo pipelines and contains a troubleshooting section.
+Please also read [DISTRIBUTION.md](docs/DISTRIBUTION.md) to understand how our sources are distributed to the users.
+Refer to [BUILDING-BLOCKS.md](docs/BUILDING-BLOCKS.md) to learn about the basic building blocks of a dlt source.

 What do you can do here: